Providing Rainwater Storage Clean Enough to Drink

 – For systems that cost more than $500.00, half of the cost can be rebated back with a total rebate of $3,500 available per household.

 Homes with metal, slate or clay roofs can collect water for potable purposes.
-Other roof types can only use collected water for irrigation purposes.
+Other roof types can only use the collected water for irrigation purposes.

 Qualifying Residents Eligibility: